How to Fix Computer Speakers Not Working? [Updated 2026]

 Fix 1: Unmute the Audio

-Sometimes, users face the issue of computer speakers not properly working because they accidentally muted the audio.
-Typically, the cause of this problem is very simple and unintentional, like reducing the volume to a very low level, using the wrong keyboard shortcut, and tapping on the wrong key.
+Sometimes, users face the issue of computer speakers not working properly because they accidentally muted the audio.
+Typically, the cause of this problem is very simple and unintentional, like reducing the volume to a very low level, using the wrong keyboard shortcut, or tapping on the wrong key.

 Fix 2: Check that the Speaker Volume is High

-For some users, the main reason for the speaker not emitting any sound on a Windows computer is due to the volume.
-To note, this is different from unmuting the computer sound system as you mainly have to target the audio driver software.
+For some users, the main reason for the speaker not emitting any sound on a Windows computer is the volume.
+To note, this is different from unmuting the computer sound system, as you mainly have to target the audio driver software.

 To elaborate: on most Windows devices, the main audio driver software is Realtek High-Definition Audio.
 This software and the speaker hardware together ensure high volumes during different uses.
 Thus, users must focus on properly managing the software settings to avoid potential speaker performance issues.